Red Button delivery

 Bridge link graphic and text

-The text and small circular image that appear on the Red Button bridge menu when a viewer presses red and links to video content and further text.
-There are limitations on text length and colour palettes.
+The text that appears on the Red Button bridge menu when a viewer presses red and links to the video content.
+There are limitations on text length.

 Schedule 9 lists all paperwork which must be completed and delivered for a Red Button commission.